Shopping Cart No items

 What is Edecrin (Ethacrynic Acid) prescribed for?

-This medication is considered a water pill that works in your kidneys to increase the amount of urine you produce.
-In turn, this helps you body dispose of any extra water.
-This medication is used to decrease the swelling that is caused by conditions such as; cancer, congestive heart failure, liver disease, and kidney disease.
-The effect can help with having you kidneys function better, and will also lessen the symptoms, such as trouble breathing, swelling in your ankles, feets, hands, and belly.
+This medication is used to decrease the swelling that is caused by various conditions, such as cancer, congestive heart failure, heart disease, and kidney disease.
+The overall effect this medication has, can help your kidneys work better and lessen and symptoms such as trouble with breathing and swelling in your ankles, feet, hands, and belly.

 This medication is to be taken by mouth, once a day, and can be taken with or without food.
 Keep in mind that it is best to take this medication at least 4 hours before bedtime, if you wish to take it in the evening.

 Remember the dosage is based on your medical condition and your response to the treatment.
 And to gain the most benefit from it, it is best to take this medication regularly.
 And it is important to keep taking this medication, regardless if you are feeling well, since most people with high blood pressure, do not feel sick.
 It may take several weeks before you see any effect from the medication.

 Before taking this medication, tell your doctor if you are allergic to Ethacrynic Acid; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems